Allergy to cats: Direct exposure

+Reduction of exposure

 Air purifiers

-Air purifiers are used in many places, and for helping subdue cat allergies, it is highly recommended.
-The purifiers catch viruses, dirt, and, in this case, most importantly, cat dander and dust.
-The most common is the HEPA filter that cleanses the air.
-These filters are also the same ones used in planes to circulate air better.
+Air purifiers can reduce levels of cat allergens in household air by removing cat dander and hair from the indoor environment..
+Air purifiers that use a HEPA filter will provide better results.

 Cat bathing

 Regularly bathing a cat may remove significant amounts of allergens from fur.
 After bathing, the levels of Fel d 1 on cat skin and fur return within two days of bathing.
-In addition, amounts of Fel d 1 in the surrounding air return after 24 hours of bathing the cat.
+In addition, amounts of Fel d 1 in the surrounding air return 24 hours after bathing the cat.
 Feeding the cat a high-quality diet with plenty of omega-3 fatty acids will help keep the coat healthy and minimize dander.